Big Foot

 At the end of last year the farmer, Marao Lopez, handed the corpse over to university scientists who carried out DNA tests and scans.
 He claimed that it took him three attempts to drown the creature and he had to hold it underwater for hours.

-Tests revealed a creature that is unknown to scientists - its skeleton has characteristics of alizard , its teeth do not have any roots like humans and it can stay underwater for a long time.
+Tests revealed a creature that is unknown to scientists - its skeleton has characteristics of alizard , its teeth do not have any roots like humans and it can

 But it also has some similar joints to humans.
 Its brain was huge, particularly the rear section, leading scientists to the conclusion that the odd creature was very intelligent.